devadvance/devadvance.github.io/_posts/2021-03-05-epoch-tkl-unboxing.md

 [Click here to go to all posts](/posts/).

-*A quick unboxing with macro shots.*
+*A quick unboxing of the KBDfans Epoch TKL (80%) with macro shots.*

 The [KBDfans Epoch TKL (80%) keyboard kit](https://kbdfans.com/products/coming-soon-epoch-80-mechanical-keyboard){:target="_blank"}{:rel="noopener"} was released in a spot sale and group buy on 2021-02-22.